evsahal/TaskEnforcerX/README.md

 ## Versioning

-Currently, there is only one version of TaskEnforcerX available.
+Currently, the latest version of TaskEnforcerX available is v1.2.6.